CSCfi/bastion/README.md

 node1
 node2
 ```
 Now we can run any playbook in node1 or node2 by following.
+Just create roles and add with playbook.
 ```
 ╰$ ansible-playbook -i hosts node1.yml
 ```